Shadowing a psychiatrist is potentially the most difficult of specialty-based opportunities to get.

 So in this article, I want to help.
 We’ll cover:

-- How best you can increase those chances
+- How best you can increase your chances of shadowing in psychiatry

 - Tips on how to make the most of the experience